Could AI Cure All Diseases in 10 Years?

 There have been so many moments since then when AI caught things faster, more clearly, and sometimes more compassionately than a rushed human system ever could.

 Now, hearing that the CEO of Google DeepMind believes AI could cure all diseases within the next 10 years doesn’t sound so crazy.
-It sounds… possible.
+It sounds sort of possible, maybe even inevitable.

 Let’s unpack why.